 1. Peer-to-Peer Lending

 What It Is: Peer-to-peer lending platforms allow individuals to lend and borrow money without going through a traditional bank.
 Based on the borrower’s credit history, the interest rate is typically set by the platform, which acts as the intermediary between the two parties.
 However, the individual who lends the money bears the risk.
-Though the most common type of peer-to-peer loan is an unsecured personal loan, offered on such platforms as Lending Club and Prosper, platforms like SoFi offer student loans and mortgage refinancing loans as well.
+Though the most common type of peer-to-peer loan is an unsecured personal loan, offered on such platforms as Prosper, equity crowdfunding platforms (more accurately described as peer-to-business) are quite common as well.

 What It Challenges: Traditional institution-to-individual lending is not an option for many would-be borrowers.
 With more liberal lending standards than most traditional banks, P2P lenders offer opportunities for a wider range of borrowers.
 Over time, this could compel banks to be more accommodating.